rcloran/lpepy/README.md

                         The size of each block (distance between vertices along an axis), in mm (default: 20) --calibration-file FILE
-                        Name of file to which calibration data will be written (default:
+                        File to which calibration data will be written (default:
                         ~/Library/Application Support/lpepy/calibration.yml)
 ```